tsklipp/getting-cleaning-data-assignment/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

 # Procedures done to modify and update available data
-work applied on the original Dataset with loading, cleaning and transform operations
+Work applied on the original Dataset with loading, cleaning and transform operations